 Deandra Turner, Class of 2017, Graphic Design

 Deandra’s vibrant and sleek designs make her work stand out from the crowd.
 At Fitchburg State she was a hardworking student that thrived on challenges and took advantage of opportunities outside the classroom.
-In just a few years after graduating, she became the Creative Director at Brigham & Women’s Hospital in Boston.
+In just a few years after graduating, she became the Creative Director at Brigham and Women’s Hospital in Boston.

 As a student Deandra was eager to improve her work.
 In class she got experience in presenting her work and accepting critiques, which is essential to her work now.
 Another significant experience was being the graphic designer for the Fitchburg State Athletics Department.
 She got to test her skills in a real-world setting, and transformed the look and brand for the department.

-During her senior year she interned at Kel & Partners, an agency for public relations and social media.
+During her senior year she interned at Kel and Partners, an agency for public relations and social media.
 “This turned out to be one of my greatest learning experiences,” says Deandra.
 “I worked across so many different mediums that I’d never imagined I’d do, such as animations, illustrations, and so much more!”

 Deandra started as a freelance graphic designer working for a variety of clients designing posters, ads, and album covers.
 At Brigham and Women’s Hospital Deandra began as a graphic designer and then was promoted to Creative Director.
 She creates new ideas for branding and marketing communications, and is also responsible for creating designs for print and digital materials.